Einhorn sues Apple, marks biggest investor challenge in years

 Last March, just months after Jobs’ death, Apple responded to a barrage of investor criticism over its large cash hoard by initiating a quarterly cash dividend and a share buyback that would pay out $45 billion over three years.
 At the time, Apple was sitting on $98 billion in cash.

+Einhorn’s lawsuit filed in U.S. District Court in Manhattan targets a proposal by Apple to eliminate from its charter “blank check” preferred stock.
+The board now has discretion to issue preferred stock but is asking shareholders at its annual meeting on February 27 to vote on a proposal that would first require shareholder approval.

-Einhorn’s lawsuit targets a proposal by Apple to eliminate preferred stock from its charter.
-He urged Apple shareholders to vote against the plan at the company’s annual meeting on February 27, and put forward a proposal of his own for the company to issue preferred stock with a perpetual 4 percent dividend.
+Einhorn urged Apple shareholders to vote against the plan, and put forward his own proposal for an issuance of preferred stock - which he deems superior to dividends or share buybacks - with a perpetual 4 percent dividend.

-Apple shares, which had fallen 35 percent from the record high hit in mid-September through Wednesday, ended 3 percent higher at $468.22.
+Analysts have expected stockholder pressure to increase as Apple’s share price declines and its outlook grows murkier.
+Stock in the company that once seemingly could do no wrong has fallen 35 percent since its September record high through Wednesday.
+It ended Thursday 3 percent higher at $468.22.

 “It has sort of a mentality of a depression.
 In other words, people who have gone through traumas ... and Apple has gone through a couple of traumas in its history, they sometimes feel like they can never have enough cash,” Einhorn said on CNBC.

-Investors, who have long railed against what they saw as Apple’s ultra-conservative attitude toward its cash, rallied around Einhorn in principle.
+Some investors, who have long railed against what they saw as Apple’s ultra-conservative attitude toward its cash, rallied around the principle of returning cash to shareholders.

 In an interview with Reuters, Einhorn said he had gone to Apple CEO Tim Cook in recent weeks after the company’s chief financial officer, Peter Oppenheimer, brushed off his entreaties in September.
 Cook, who is rarely known to engage investors in exclusive conversations, was unaware of the earlier conversations with Oppenheimer, according to Einhorn.